 Bored of those finely lined and straight house facades?
 Go for a curvy design on corners and redefine how people have been getting their homes done!
-From tip to toe, this one is a big hit for us.
+From tip to toe, this front wall design in Indian house one is a big hit for us.

 Add some bling and a pinch of natural beauty to the front of your home by introducing hanging vines and plants on the balconies and shades of terrace or rooms.
 They look super-awesome and can create magic to your old and boring home exteriros.

 There is no rule book that can define how to perfectly design the facade of your home based on its size.
-But definitely, an architect can let you know the protocols of designing and create a structure that fits into your dreams frame.
+But definitely, an architect can let you know the protocols of front wall design in Indian houses and create a structure that fits into your dream home's frame.
 This grand sized villa has no particular design or structure yet excels when it comes to laying the first impression.

 Another brilliant design idea for small sized home with one storey.
 No materialistic elements, no accessories and no bling- keep it authentic and minimal to get this look.

 Having geometrical elements not only works well for interiors but also sets a perfect example for the exteriors as well.
-This home shows how you can especially emphasis on the facade and get the look that is sure to get the eyes and attention.
-Different elements like poles, brick pillars, greenery and others have been specifically used to decorate it.
+This home shows how you can especially emphasise the facade and get the look that is sure to get the eyes and attention.
+Different elements like poles, brick pillars, greenery and more have been specifically used to decorate it.